bzcen/Lineup/README.md

 - [ ] Basic AI with a preset deck
 - [ ] Deck/Lineup creation screen
 - [ ] Data Metrics when game concludes
+- [ ] Load from Preset Loadouts (in form of JSON)
+- [ ] Hiding Player 2 Information if playing with AI